post page image

 Natural Language Processing is used to analyze and interpret human language and text data, such as unstructured clinical/nursing notes, diagnostic reports, physician’s letters, electronic health records (EHRs), and medical literature.
 NLP can be used to extract valuable insights from unstructured data, ensuring that each critical information has been uploaded to the patient’s health profile, thus improving the accuracy and efficiency of clinical documentation.

 According to a recent study in the US, physicians spend an average of 16 minutes per patient using Electronic Health Records (EHR), which leads to both a reduction in patient care time and is a prominent cause of burnout and dissatisfaction among medical practitioners.
 Speech recognition systems with built-in NLP algorithms are being used to dictate patient notes.
-By shifting from handwritten notes to voice notes that NLP systems can analyze and add to EHR systems, healthcare professionals can improve record quality and reduce administrative burden.
+By shifting from handwritten notes to voice notes that NLP systems can analyze and add to EHR systems, healthcare professionals can improve record quality and reduce administrative burdens.
 This allows physicians to commit more time to the quality of care, ultimately enhancing patient outcomes.

 Computer Vision